Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to

 \section{Problems with applying measures from the income inequality literature to mortality data}

 Most measures of income inequality have a common form \citep{Firebaugh:2002}.
 For a population of $i = 1, \ldots, n$ births with mortality risk $\pi_{i}$, income inequality measures take the form

-where $\mu = n^{-1}\sum_{i}^{n}\pi_{i}$ is the average risk $\mu$ in the population.
+where $\mu = n^{-1}\sum_{i}^{n}\pi_{i}$ is the average risk $\mu$ in the population and $f(\cdot)$ is a function to be specified.
 Define $r_{i} = \pi_{i}/\mu$ which is the ratio of the $i$ birth mortality risk to the population average risk; inequality measures \eqref{inequality} are functions of $r_i$.
 Three popular measures of inequality are the squared coefficient of variance, Theil indexes, and variance of the logs

 and the closely related Gini index